4

 • 2

-$\begingroup$ Ah, I should have known - the symmetric or the antisymmetric projector are always an example! $\endgroup$ Jul 24, 2020 at 15:52
+$\begingroup$ Ah, I should have known - the symmetric or the antisymmetric projector are always an example! $\endgroup$ Commented Jul 24, 2020 at 15:52

 • 1